NCERT Solutions for Class 7 Science Chapter 1 - Free PDF Download

-Ans: When starch reacts with an iodine solution, it takes on a characteristic dark blue color.
-If a few drops of iodine solution are applied to a leaf and a dark blue color develops, the existence of starch in the leaf is confirmed.
+Ans: When starch reacts with an iodine solution, it takes on a characteristic dark blue colour.
+If a few drops of iodine solution are applied to a leaf and a dark blue colour develops, the existence of starch in the leaf is confirmed.

 Ans: In green plants, the synthesis of food occurs by a process called photosynthesis.
 During this process, chlorophyll in the cells of the leaves uses carbon dioxide and water to synthesize carbohydrates in the presence of sunlight.
 The process can be represented by an equation: